 If you’re short on time, jump down to the bottom of this piece for the TL;DR.

 Restoring Trust to Online Relationships With Timestamping

 Trust is an extremely important part of our relationships with people, organizations, media and more.
-But the internet lacks an unbiased standard for building trust between parties in online environments.
-When it comes to deciding who or what to believe, most rely on arbitrary social metrics, biased algorithms or unreliable search engines.
+However, the internet lacks an unbiased standard for building trust between parties in online environments.
+When it comes to deciding who or what to believe, most people rely on arbitrary social metrics, biased algorithms or unreliable search engines.